the 13 Truths

 9. The Truth of Harm

-Malicious harm is an act of control, and must be avoided at all costs.
-To harm another person, another animal, or any consort of the natural world out of malice is to harm the universe - and yourself.
-Harm as a passive act is unavoidable, to possess is to deny another possession - to consume is to destroy.
-It is intentional harm, harm with malicious intent, and harm as a result of recklessness and foolishness that are to be avoided at all costs.
+harm as a passive act is unavoidable; to possess is to deny another possession, to have is to take, to consume is to destroy.
+But intentional harm, harm that comes from malicious intent, harm that is a result of recklessness and foolishness, harm that stems from selfish desires - that is to be avoided at all costs.

 10. The Truth of Consent